Sarapuce/iward2/README.md

 ## Disclaimer :

-This is a side project to learn how to reverse a mobile app.
+This is a side project to learn how to reverse a mobile app and create a webapp in a Kubernetes cluster.
 I won't use it since I have a job and don't care about 30€ vouchers.
 If you are part of the WW team and want me to hide this project, don't hesitate to contact me at alexandre.herve97@gmail.com

 ## Usage :

 ### Docker container :

 1. Build the container `docker build . -t iward:2`
-2. Run it by exposing the 8000 port, presising the path of the database and mounting the volumes `docker run -e DBPATH=/db/db.sqlite3 -e PASSWORD=pass -v /path/to/db.sqlite3:/db/ -p 8000:8000 iward:2`
+2. Run it by exposing port 8000, specifying the path of the database, and mounting the volumes with the following command: `docker run -e DBPATH=/db/db.sqlite3 -e PASSWORD=pass -v /path/to/db.sqlite3:/db/ -p 8000:8000 iward:2`
-3. Connect in your favorite browser in http://localhost:8000
+3. Connect to http://localhost:8000 in your favorite browser

 ### local :